aMurphy85/Milestone-Project-Tattoo-Shop/README.md

     1. Check that the size of the images are visible and the layout works with the layout and flow of the page.

 6. __Testimonials__
-    1. Check that the information is clear readable and not overloading the user with to much information is a small space.
+    1. Check that the information is clear readable and not overloading the user with too much information is a small space.

 7. __Footer socials icon links__
     1. Hover over "Instagram" and "Facebook" Font Awesome icons with mouse cursor